 The mission of the Academy for Diversity and Inclusion in Emergency Medicine (ADIEM) Research Grant is to provide support for research that evaluates the state of diversity and inclusion in the field of Emergency Medicine, evaluates interventions to improve diversity and inclusion in Emergency Medicine, or addresses disparities in healthcare outcomes in the practice of Emergency Medicine among underrepresented or marginalized groups.

-EXPECTATIONS OF PROPOSALThe successful research proposal for the Academy for Diversity and Inclusion in Emergency Medicine (ADIEM) Research Grant is expected to:
+The successful research proposal for the Academy for Diversity and Inclusion in Emergency Medicine (ADIEM) Research Grant is expected to:

 - Be novel, innovative, measurable, and reproducible.
 Projects may have qualitative and/or quantitative measurement components.

 - Provide evidence of disparities in healthcare outcomes for marginalized groups in the practice of emergency medicine.

 - Offer evidence for best practices or interventions to increase diversity and inclusion in the Emergency Medicine workforce.